Lang--Trotter Conjecture for CM Elliptic Curves: Elliptic curves over rationals and finite fields

-with $a,b\in\Z.$ Denote by $N_E$ the conductor of $E$ that can be defined explicitly via the discriminant $\Delta_E=-16(4a^3 + 27b^2).$ We always assume $\Delta_E$ does not vanish.
+Let $E$ be an elliptic curve over $\Q$ defined in its global minimal Weierstrass form with $a,b\in\Z.$ Denote by $N_E$ the conductor of $E$ that can be defined explicitly via the discriminant $\Delta_E=-16(4a^3 + 27b^2).$ We always assume $\Delta_E$ does not vanish.
 For any prime number $p\nmid N_E$, which we say a good prime, let $E_p$ denote the reduction of $E$ in $\F_p$.
 Let the trace of Frobenius at $p$.
 More precisely, we may write

 for $p>3$, where $(\frac{\cdot}{p})$ denotes the Legendre symbol modulo $p$.
 For bad primes $p,$ define

 The importance and mysteriousness of $a_p(E)$ have been encoded in the behaviours of other objects concerning $E$.
 The Hasse--Weil $L$-function then can be defined via the Euler product